herbalvegetable/herbalvegetable/README.md

 [Reddlook](https://reddlook.vercel.app)\
 A Reddit mask with an Outlook Interface.
 Perfect for your sneaky entertainment fix in the office, especially in front of your supervisor 🫣.

+SMUBoard\
+SMU Module Dashboard (WORK IN PROGRESS NO LINK YET)

 [2 Player Billiards Game](https://billiardsgame.vercel.app/)\
 A 2 Player Billiards Game 🎱.
 Grab a friend and see who has the better aim 😎.